The cluster stack

 To configure the basic cluster, we use the cluster init command provided by crmsh.
 This command has quite a few options for setting up the cluster, but we will use a fairly basic configuration.

-crm cluster init --name demo-cluster --nodes "alice bob"
+crm cluster init --name demo-cluster --node "alice bob"

 The initialization tool will now ask a series of questions about the configuration, and then proceed to configure and start the cluster on both nodes.